Littlelies/spread/README.md

 ##Spread
-_Spread is a distributed application running on nodes (like servers, devices, browsers) that manages the synchronization of your data and generate events when a change happens._
+_Spread is a distributed cache application running on nodes (like servers, devices, browsers) that manages the synchronization of your data and generate events when a change happens._

 ####Data you need at a place is automatically stored locally
 Spread uses a [topic based publish–subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), so you just tell Spread what you are locally interested in, giving: